Question

 Do you have to follow a madhhab, and is it allowed to shift from one teaching to another, for example, from Imam Mālik’s insight to Imam al-Shāfiʿī’s, and vice versa?

-A Muslim is not obligated to follow one madhhab in every matter.
+A Muslim is not obligated to stick to one madhhab in every matter.
 The obligation is to follow what is most in line with the Qur’an and Sunnah, regardless of which school it comes from.
-Moving from one madhhab to another is permissible if done sincerely, based on evidence, and without combining rulings in a contradictory way.
+Moving from one madhhab to another is permissible if done sincerely, based on evidence, and without mixing contradictory rulings (*talfiq*).

 Detailed Answer